rahulbalwan/influenza-epidemic-modelling/README.md

 - `docs/` assumptions, sources, and notes
 - `report/` report drafts or summaries

+The Shiny dashboard is planned but is not yet implemented.
+The current project stage focuses on data cleaning and exploratory analysis.
 --

 At current stage, the main scripts in use are: